Kjaerandsen/DCSG2900-ThreatTotal/README.md

 * Jonas Kjærandsen
 * Peder Andreas Stuen

-To develop with tailwind run:
-npx tailwindcss -i ./src/input.css -o ./src/output.css --watch from the threat-total folder
+To develop with tailwind from the threat-total folder run: npx tailwindcss -i ./src/input.css -o ./src/output.css --watch

-To run the web-development server run: npm start: from the threat-total folder
+To run the web-development server from the threat-total folder run: npm start: from the threat-total folder